 - Household services, childcare, in-home health care, and therapy

 - Non-economic losses including pain and suffering, disfigurement, loss of enjoyment of life, distress, and anguish

-At Shaked Law Firm, we will serve as your legal advocate to fight for the full compensation you deserve.
+At Shaked Law Personal Injury Lawyers, we will serve as your legal advocate to fight for the full compensation you deserve.
 We will seek compensation for not only the financial losses you have incurred but also for the future impact your injury will have on your life.

 What Type of Injuries Can Defective Products Cause?

 Many consumers are fortunate as many product defects cause only minor injuries.
 However, dangerous products can cause permanent, severe, or even fatal injuries.
 It is not only clearly dangerous products like power tools, machinery, and medical devices that can cause serious injury when defective.
 Even cosmetics and children’s toys can be dangerous when defective.

 Shaked Law Personal Injury Lawyers represents consumers who have suffered serious injuries due to defective products including:

 If you have been hurt by a product you believe was dangerous, call Shaked Law Personal Injury Lawyers today.
 We will help you investigate your accident to determine if a defect caused your injuries.
 If so, we will fight to hold the manufacturer accountable.

 How Do I Prove a Product Liability Case in Miami, FL?